adilshads/landing-page/README.md

 # Build Status

-Working on fourth section of webpage
+Working on foooter section of webpage

 # Code Style